adamyg/mcwin32/README.md

 ![](https://github.com/adamyg/mcwin32/blob/master/mcwin32/art/sample06.png?raw=true)

-There are also have extensive manual pages, which are the primary source of official documentation.
+There are also extensive manual pages, which are the primary source of official documentation.
 Topics include ``mc``, ``mcdiff``, ``mcedit``, and ``mcview`` available using the **mchelp** utility.

 ```